-If in the Symphony Client Settings for a particular client, you have selected that the server manage Device Pack updates, then you must indicate when Device Pack updates will be installed on the Client machine.
+If in the Symphony Client Settings for a particular client, you have selected that the server manage Device Pack or Client updates, then you must indicate when Device Pack or Client updates will be installed on the Client machine.

-Figure 2.
-Device Pack Update Installations Managed by Server

-- Immediate The Device Pack update is installed immediately. - Update during time frame The Device Pack update will be installed in the time frame selected.

-The Client user will be prompted with one of the following messages during a Device Pack installation:

 Figure 3.
+Device Pack Update Installations Managed by Server - Example

+- Immediate The Device Pack or Client update is installed immediately. - Update during time frame The Device Pack or Client update will be installed in the time frame selected.

+The Client user will be prompted with one of the following messages during an installation:

-Device Pack Installation Update Message to Client User
+Figure 4.
+Device Pack Installation Update Message to Client User - Example

-- If any issues are encountered during the installation process, consult Device Pack Installation Errors. - For Device Pack Installation Wizard instructions, consult How to install a Device Pack.
+- If any issues are encountered during the installation process, consult Device Pack Installation Errors. - For Device Pack Installation Wizard instructions, consult How to install a Device Pack. - How to change download scheduling and speed for Device Pack and Symphony Client updates